History of the Buffalo Bills: 2018

 Quarterback Josh Allen emerged as the starter in 2018 after being drafted 7th overall that year.
 He has since helmed a resurgent Bills passing attack and broken several records.

 During the offseason, the Bills overhauled their roster yet again, trading away Tyrod Taylor and tackle Cordy Glenn.
 In addition, longtime center Eric Wood announced his retirement due to health issues, and guard Richie Incognito began suffering mental breakdowns and was released from his contract at his request.
 They then brought in former Bengals backup A. J. McCarron and drafted Josh Allen to compete for the starting quarterback position.
 On May 1, just days after the 2018 NFL draft, Russ Brandon abruptly resigned from the organization.
 He was replaced as president by Kim Pegula.

 Nathan Peterman, who performed the best of the three quarterbacks during the 2018 preseason, was named the opening day starter.
 Midway through the first regular season game, in which he failed to obtain a first down until the third quarter and threw two interceptions (the team was down 40–0 by the end of Peterman's day), he was benched in favor of Allen; that game ended up a 47–3 loss to the Baltimore Ravens.

 Though Allen was named starter from week 2 onward, Peterman would play several more games for the Bills after injuries to Allen but was released later in the season after several more poor performances, with Matt Barkley signed to replace him as the backup.
 The Bills would finish the 2018 season 6–10, fielding an anemic offense early in the year and poor special teams play throughout, but also the league's second-ranked defense.

 Notable games included a 27–6 win over the heavily favored Minnesota Vikings, a rematch of the previous year's Wild Card game against the Jacksonville Jaguars in which the Bills avenged their playoff loss, and a battle of rookie quarterbacks between Allen and Sam Darnold of the rival New York Jets.
 2018 was also notable for being the final season for longtime defensive tackle Kyle Williams, who retired at the end of the season, and was widely considered the "heart and soul" of the team.
 Williams caught a pass from Allen in his final game with the Bills, a 42–17 victory over the Dolphins.

-Tre'Davious White (top), Micah Hyde (middle) and Jordan Poyer (bottom) were integral players in Buffalo's defensive secondary during the early McDermott era.
+Tre'Davious White (top), Micah Hyde (middle) and Jordan Poyer (bottom) were integral players in Buffalo's defensive secondary during the McDermott era.